Phineapple18/GhostSpectator_NWPluginAPI/README.md

   * give themselves a firearm, which will be automatically refilled, when emptied
   * use a Particle Disruptor
   * listen to SCP and Spectators chats (via command or automatically)
-  * listen to other Ghosts via RoundSummary chat, if they are far enough (via command or automatically)
+  * listen to other Ghosts via RoundSummary chat, if they are not within Proximity Chat or further than configurable distance (via command or automatically)
   * challenge other Ghosts to a duel

 ## Required plugins and dependencies (1.2.2):